SalahBioPhysics/SalahBioPhysics.github.io/_posts/2019-06-20-diffusion_maps.md

 image: /img/disk_model.png
 ---

 In this post I will explain and summarize [this](https://www.sciencedirect.com/science/article/pii/S1063520306000546) awesome paper.
-The idea behind diffusion maps is dimensionality reduction as most of the time, dimensions are only high artificially and a lot of information is hidden.
+The idea behind diffusion maps is dimensionality reduction.
+Some datasets (i.e. images) contains useful geometric shapes, and diffusion maps is an efficient representations of these shapes.